petersowah/factory-dumps/README.md

 - Generate multiple records at once
 - Automatic attribute detection from factory definitions
 - Rails integration out of the box
-- Automatic creation of dumps directory
+- Automatic creation of organized dumps directory structure
+- Separate directories for CSV and Excel exports
 - Configurable output directory

 ## Installation